Thicket-Blender/thicket/CONTRIBUTING.md

 Be sure to review the [code of conduct](CODE_OF_CONDUCT.md) and help maintain an open and welcoming environment.

+## Goals
+Be sure to consider the following project goals when preparing your contributions.
+If you are interesting in contributing something with might be contradictory or significantly out of scope, open an issue and get some feedback from user, reviewers, and the project maintainers before getting too far in to implementation.

+Thicket aims to (in priority order):
+* Follow Blender UI and coding guidelines
+* Prioritize Blender built-in features (e.g. Cycles and Eevee)
+* Support all platforms supported by Blender and Laubwerk Plant Kits
+* Match features and user experience of Laubwerk Plants Add-ons for other applications
+* Support commonly used 3rd party render engines

 ## Coding Style
 Thicket follows [PEP8](https://www.python.org/dev/peps/pep-0008/) with 120
 character line length and [Blender